cfrg/draft-irtf-cfrg-hybrid-kems/draft-irtf-cfrg-hybrid-kems.md

 ### Binding analyses

 There are three hybrid KEM frameworks, and two target binding properties, so we need six total analyses.
-None of these results were known; thus the following are new results by the editorial team.
+None of these exact results were known; thus the following are new results by the editorial team.
 We include informal justifications here and defer rigorous proofs to a forthcoming paper.